jackaudio/jackaudio.github.com/faq/linux_rt_config.md

 `/etc/security/limits.d.

 You need to carry out 3 steps to be able to run JACK with RT scheduling.
-In what follows, several references are made to the "realtime" group.
-If this group name already exists, pick a different name and use it instead of "realtime" when following the rest of these instructions.
+In what follows, several references are made to the "audio" group.
+If this group name already exists, pick a different name and use it instead of "audio" when following the rest of these instructions.
 The actual name of the group is completely irrelevant.

 ### 1. Editing the configuration file